Dineshkumar245/Stop_watch/README.md

 # Stop_watch
-A web application for stop watch
+A web application which works as an stop watch